Adoption, Guardianship, and Name Change

 Home Court Act

 To clarify which court should decide issues involving the same child, the Maine Legislature passed “An Act to Ensure a Continuing Home Court for Cases Involving Children” (Home Court Act) in 2016.
 Under the Home Court Act:

-To help sort out these issues early in a case, both the District Court and the Probate Court require the person filing a case to submit a Jurisdictional Affidavit (PB-003) with his or her petition or other court papers involving the guardianship, adoption, or name change of children.
+To help sort out these issues early in a case, both the district court and the probate court require the person filing a case to submit a Jurisdictional Affidavit (PB-003) with the petition or other court papers involving the guardianship, adoption, or name change of children.